Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/02-using-gmio/single_aie_gmio.md

 * [Step 2 - Asynchronous GMIO transfer for Input and Synchronous GMIO transfer for Output](#Step-2---Asynchronous-GMIO-transfer-for-Input-and-Synchronous-GMIO-transfer-for-Output)
 * [Step 3 - Asynchronous GMIO Transfer and Hardware flow](#Step-3---Asynchronous-GMIO-Transfer-and-Hardware-flow)

-We will use AI Engine simulator event trace in each step to see how performance can be improved step by step.
+The AI Engine simulator event trace is used to see how performance can be improved step by step.
 The last step introduces code to make GMIO work in hardware.

 ### Step 1 - Synchronous GMIO Transfer
-In this step, we introduce the synchronous GMIO transfer mode.
+In this step, the synchronous GMIO transfer mode is introduced.
 Change the working directory to `single_aie_gmio/step1`.
 Looking at the graph code `aie/graph.h`, it can be seen that the design has one output `gmioOut` with type `output_gmio`, one input `gmioIn` with type `input_gmio`, and an AI Engine kernel `weighted_sum_with_margin`.

 	class mygraph: public adf::graph
 	{
 	private:
 	  adf::kernel k_m;

 	public:
 	  adf::output_gmio gmioOut;
 	  adf::input_gmio gmioIn;

 	  mygraph()
 	  {
 		k_m = adf::kernel::create(weighted_sum_with_margin);
 		gmioOut = adf::output_gmio::create("gmioOut",64,1000);
 		gmioIn = adf::input_gmio::create("gmioIn",64,1000);

 		adf::connect<adf::window<1024,32>>(gmioIn.out[0], k_m.in[0]);
 		adf::connect<adf::window<1024>>(k_m.out[0], gmioOut.in[0]);
 		adf::source(k_m) = "weighted_sum.cc";